ManApart/quest-command/notes.md

 - Over time she turns evil / believes she needs to destroy the world because it is fake
 - Make conflict between understanding her motive and needing to defeat her to save the world

+The language of min
+Killer’s Haven - town where those who have accidently killed someone flee to for protection

 #### Races